typedb/typedb/grakn-benchmark/README.md

 3. in the `dashboard/` directory, run `python dashboard.py`
 4. Navigate to `http:localhost:8050` to see the dashboard

+The box plots are individually clickable to drill down, bar charts (default if only 1 repetition is being displayed) cycle through drill downs on each click.

 ## Executing Benchmarks and Generating Data